If you want to know whether you can still buy an Android phone or Windows laptop made by Huawei, the simple fact is that 'yes you can'.

 Current phones will continue to get security updates and current devices that would have got the forthcoming Android 10 will still get it.
 Laptops will get all the Windows updates in the traditional manner.
 Many current Huawei phones will get the new EMUI 10 user interface on top of Android 10.

-The Mate 30 and Mate 30 Pro have now launched.
-The phones do come with Android 10 (with Huawei's EMUI 10 user interface on top).
-But they don't come with Google apps and you can only install them via a relatively convoluted process.
+These phones do come with Android 10 (with Huawei's EMUI 10 user interface on top).
+But they don't come with Google apps and you can only install them via a relatively convoluted and dodgy process.

 The story so far